Interval vector: Z-relation

 In the case of hexachords each may be referred to as a Z-hexachord.
 Any hexachord not of the "Z" type is its own complement while the complement of a Z-hexachord is its Z-correspondent, for example 6-Z3 and 6-Z36.
 See: 6-Z44, 6-Z17, 6-Z11, and Forte number.

-The term, for "zygotic" (yoked or the fusion of two reproductive cells), originated with Allen Forte in 1964, but the notion seems to have first been considered by Howard Hanson.
+The symbol "Z", standing for "zygotic" (from the Greek, meaning paired or yoked, such as the fusion of two reproductive cells), originated with Allen Forte in 1964, but the notion seems to have first been considered by Howard Hanson.
 Hanson called this the isomeric relationship, and defined two such sets as isomeric.
 See: isomer.

 According to Michiel Schuijer (2008), the hexachord theorem, that any two pitch-class complementary hexachords have the same interval vector, even if they are not equivalent under transposition and inversion, was first proposed by Milton Babbitt, and, "the discovery of the relation," was, "reported," by David Lewin in 1960 as an example of the complement theorem: that the difference between pitch-class intervals in two complementary pitch-class sets is equal to the difference between the cardinal number of the sets (given two hexachords, this difference is 0).
 Mathematical proofs of the hexachord theorem were published by Kassler (1961), Regener (1974), and Wilcox (1983).

 Though it is commonly observed that Z-related sets always occur in pairs, David Lewin noted that this is a result of twelve-tone equal temperament (12-ET).
 In 16-ET, Z-related sets are found as triplets.
 Lewin's student Jonathan Wild continued this work for other tuning systems, finding Z-related tuplets with up to 16 members in higher ET systems.

 The equivalence relationship of `having the same interval content', allowing the trivial isometric case, was initially studied in crystallography and is known as Homometry.
 For instance the complement theorem is known to physicists as Babinet's principle.
 For a recent survey see.

 Straus argues, "[sets] in the Z-relation will sound similar because they have the same interval content," which has led certain composers to exploit the Z-relation in their work.
 For instance, the play between {0,1,4,6} and {0,1,3,7} is clear in Elliott Carter's Second String Quartet.